Creating a new Knowledge Base article

-Titles are super important around the internet and not just because it lets a reader know what to expect from the article.
-Titles also play a big role in search engine optimization, governing how close to the top your site will appear when someone searched for it on google and other search engines.
+Titles are super important around the internet and not just because they let readers know what to expect from your articles.
+Titles also play a big role in search engine optimization, governing how close to the top of the results pages your site will appear when someone looks for it on Google and other search engines.

-If you want to share snippets of code and include the formatting associated with it to make it as easy to read as possible the Code block is what you want.
+If you want to share snippets of code and include the formatting associated with it to make it as easy to read as possible, the Code block is what you want.
 In the block settings on the left, you can select the type of code you're using from a list in the drop-down menu.

-Once you've got the correct video platform selected, add the URL for the video and make any adjustments you feel necessary below.
+Once you've got the correct video platform selected, add the URL for the video and make any adjustments you feel necessary in the area below.
 How the video appears and how it plays for visitors can be tweaked here if you want to dig in and make some changes without altering the original video.